Escape the bustle of the Eternal City for the southern delights of Puglia. Find out about taking the train from Rome to Bari.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Rome to Bari Centrale

-There are only a few direct trains from Rome, Italy to Bari each day, and the difference in trip duration is significant enough that if you can change your schedule to get on one of the direct trains that’s a good idea.
+There are only a few direct trains from Rome, to Bari each day.
+The difference in trip between direct and indirect routes is quite significant, so it would be best if you can select one of the direct options.
 The journey time increases from roughly four hours on a direct train to 6-7 hours if a transfer is required.

 Amenities on Trains from Rome to Bari Centrale

-Frecciargento trains offer very similar in passenger experience to the top of the line AV trains (they’re just not as fast).
+Frecciargento trains are very similar in terms of passenger experience to the top of the line AV trains, they’re just not as fast.
 There are both 1st class and 2nd class cars.
 Passengers in 1st class cars get a free drink and a newspaper.
 Both typically have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 Rome and Bari Centrale Train Stations